Fusidic acid is also sometimes known as sodium fusidate.

 - You'll usually use fusidic acid eye drops twice a day, or fusidic acid cream or ointment 3 or 4 times a day.

-- The most common side effects of fusidic acid eye drops are dry, sore, itchy or stinging eyes.
-You may also get blurred vision.
-It's unusual to get side effects with fusidic acid cream or ointment, but some people get skin irritation.
+- Common side effects of fusidic acid eye drops include dry, sore, itchy or stinging eyes.
+It's unusual to get side effects with fusidic acid cream or ointment.

 - It's important to finish your full course of treatment, to stop the infection coming back.